uutils/uutils.github.io/content/reviews.md

 review discussion is to confirm that a human understands the change; generated prose defeats that.

+This is not about English fluency: if you are not a native speaker, using a tool to fix grammar or translate your own words is fine.
+The point is that the ideas and reasoning should be yours, not an AI's.

 ## See also

 - The full `CONTRIBUTING.md` in each repository